Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 - [COMPESO 7.X]
 Click this button to import data in Compeso proprietary format.
-Follow the instructions provided in the following windows, see [COMPESO 7.X](#compeso-7x).
+Follow the instructions provided in the following windows, see [Compeso 7.X](#compeso-7x).

 - [CSV]
 Click this button to import data in CSV format.
 Follow the instructions provided in the following windows, see [CSV](#csv).

 - [CSV LS-MOTOR]
 Click this button to import data in CSV format from an invoicing solution.
-Follow the instructions provided in the following windows, see [CSV LS-MOTOR](#csv-ls-motor).
+Follow the instructions provided in the following windows, see [CSV LS-Motor](#csv-ls-motor).

 [comment]: <> (LS ENGINE?)